EKWB Acetal EK-XRES 100 DDC MX Reservoir/Pump Top

-EKWB EK-XRES 100 DDC MX Acetal Reservoir, 60mm Reservoir Diameter, 100mm Height, 50x50mm Mounting Hole Pattern
+EKWB EK-XRES 100 DDC MX Acetal Reservoir/Pump Top, 60mm Reservoir Diameter, 100mm Height, 50x50mm Mounting Hole Pattern

 This unit is a high-performance aftermarket pump top (volute) with integrated reservoir for Laing DDC series water pumps.
 This top offer increased hydraulic performance (up to 15%) compared to factory top.

-EK-XRES DDC MX series reservoirs comes preinstalled with anti-cyclone insert.
-Additionaly a PU anti-vortex foam is enclosed.
+EK-XRES DDC MX series reservoirs come preinstalled with anti-cyclone insert.
+Additionally, a PU anti-vortex foam is enclosed.

 The main body features two G1/4 threaded ports of which one is an inlet (in the reservoir) and one is an outlet (from the pump).
 EK recommends the use of EK-ACF series compression fittings.

-Tube is made of quality acrylic material, while the rest of the pump/reservoir body is made from injection moulded quality ABS material.
+The tube is made of a quality acrylic material, while the rest of the pump/reservoir body is made from injection moulded quality ABS material.

-This reservoir can be easily upgraded with longer tubes used by EK-RES X3 series reservoirs.
-Replacement tubes can be purchased separately via EK Webshop.
-Features Technical data:
+This reservoir can be easily upgraded with longer acrylic tubes used by EK-RES X3 series reservoirs.

 • Reservoir Diameter: 60mm